Marcus Brigstocke: Theatre

 In 2010, Brigstocke made his musical theatre debut as King Arthur in the British tour of Spamalot for a limited engagement.
 He then starred in The Railway Children as Albert Perks at the Waterloo Station Theatre in 2011.
 He appeared in the role of Ali Hakim at two semi-staged concert performances of Oklahoma! at the Proms with the John Wilson Orchestra on 11 August 2017.

 In late 2017, Brigstocke played the title role in a revival of Barnum at the Menier Chocolate Factory.
 For this, he acquired specialist circus skills including magic and walking a tightrope.
 He chronicled his motivation and progress in an article for The Guardian.

 In 2019, Brigstocke adapted his radio play The Red into a theatrical play staged at Pleasance Dome, Edinburgh.
 It was later adapted into an online version released during 2022.

 Personal life

-Brigstocke married Sophie Prideaux in 2001; they have a son and a daughter.
+In 2001, Brigstocke married film-maker Sophie Prideaux, daughter of John Prideaux, former chairman of Union Railways;. they have a son and a daughter.
 They divorced in 2013 following his affair with Hayley Tamaddon with whom he co-starred in the musical Spamalot in 2010.
+In an interview with The i Paper, Brigstocke revealed that his porn addiction led to him having an affair and said "The things I was into sexually were altered by what I was seeing.
+I won't go into specifics but it taught me there is so much elasticity in our sexuality."
 Since April 2018, he has been in a relationship with fellow comedian Rachel Parris.
-They were engaged on 25 December 2018 and married on 16 September 2019.
+They were engaged on 25 December 2018 and married on 14 September 2019 at Battersea Arts Centre.
 Their son was born in August 2021.
+They live in Balham, South London.

 Brigstocke established a stand-up tour in the Alps and a comedy festival called The Altitude Festival.
 He has performed in beatboxing battles on stage with Shlomo and Bellatrix.